 I know it's been a while since I've posted but I guess you could say I just wanted to vent here on my blog about former Hoya big man Roy Hibbert sitting for so long during game 4 of the Eastern Conference Playoffs.
 I know and realize Big Roy had 4 fouls when his coach sat him down in late in the 3rd quarter.
 He only had two touches.
 He didn't come back in the game until 6:11 in the fourth quarter.
 Big Roy sat for two long.
 I'm pretty sure he would've managed his fouls at 4 he still had two more, but sat at very key points in the game.
-Afterwards, Lebron James and Wade were in attack mode for the remainder, so by the time Big Roy came back in the game
+Afterwards, Lebron James and Wade were in attack mode for the remainder, so by the time Big Roy came back in the game it was practically too late for he and his team to counter the Heat blows.

 In my opinion you cannot sit your "key" players down for too long no matter the circumstances.
 When Roy is in foul trouble Coach Vogel needs to stress for his teammates to have his back and take some "charges" when both Wade and James are in attack mode.
 This would help a great deal, but it would take lots of communication on Roy's teammates behalf.